MessIRve: A Large-Scale Spanish Information Retrieval Dataset: MessIRve

 To obtain snippets from Wikipedia, we appended the term ``wikipedia'' to each query before querying Google Search.
 We then extracted the entire Wikipedia paragraph associated with the featured snippet as the relevant document for each query.
 Queries not returning featured snippets from Spanish Wikipedia were discarded.

 \paragraph{Corpus} We built a Spanish Wikipedia corpus with each paragraph corresponding to a single document.
-For this we used WikiExtractor \citep{attardi2015wikiextractor} to process the Spanish Wikipedia dump of 2024-04-01 and matched the extracted Wikipedia passages to the valid \emph{(query, document)} pairs obtained from Google Search featured snippets.
+For this we used WikiExtractor \citep{attardi2015wikiextractor} to process the Spanish Wikipedia dump of 2024-04-01 and matched the extracted Wikipedia passages to the valid query-document pairs obtained from Google Search featured snippets.

 The choice of Wikipedia as the dataset's collection was motivated by its accessibility, ease of processing, and the wide range of topics it covers.